Complete Study Of The Book Of Jeremiah

-Anathoth was about 5 miles from Jerusalem, 1 Chronicles 6:60.
-Jeremiah had many enemies, from all classes of society: kings, idolatrous priests, and false prophets.
+We know from Jeremiah 1:1, that Jeremiah was the son of Hilkiah, one of the priests at Anathoth in the territory of Benjamin.
+Anathoth was about five miles from Jerusalem, 1 Chronicles 6:60.
+Jeremiah had many enemies, from all classes of society, kings, idolatrous priests, and false prophets.
 The priests and prophets at that time were only out for gain.
+His friends were few and far between, although he was friendly with a powerful group influential in Josiah’s day.
+Gedaliah son of Ahikam being mentioned by name, Jeremiah 40:6 / Jeremiah 41:16 / Jeremiah 43:6.

-Jeremiah is like Hosea the prophet.
-He had some conflicting emotions and He had an intense love for his country and deep convictions of sin.
-He didn’t have Hosea’s unwavering faith in God.
-Jeremiah often doubted and struggled.
+Jeremiah is like Hosea the prophet in that he had some conflicting emotions and He had an intense love for his country and deep convictions of sin.
+He didn’t have Hosea’s unwavering faith in God, Jeremiah often doubted and struggled.
 His weaknesses were only overcome by the power of God.
+There were times when he isolated himself from others, mainly because of messages of doom and hopelessness and partly because he just wanted to be alone.
+He loved nature.
+He lacked self-confidence which made it difficult for him to deal with people.
+He was prone to bursts of anger.

-It’s a two-fold message:
+It’s a two-fold message.

 1. A message of doom and destruction.